 Ngaire Kelaher, PSP, Dip.
 Adult Ed.:

 Ngaire Kelaher has been part of the Security Industry since 1995 first specialising in overt and covert retail security, site security and event security.
 After gaining the National Certificates in Security in a variety of strands Ngaire then moved into the training sector of the industry in 1997 and became a workplace assessor within the security company she was working for at the time.
 Ngaire then gained the National Diploma in Adult Education and Training.
 Ngaire has now been involved in training design, delivery and assessment since 1997 and has always worked within the security industry focusing on the assessment and delivery of the NZQA National Security Qualifications.
 Ngaire has been a member of the previous Security Industry Training Advisory Board, has been an ASIS International (and New Zealand chapter) member since 2008 and has worked closely with various security organisations in delivering security programmes to their staff.
 Ngaire is thoroughly familiar with assessing candidates against set criteria which crosses over neatly to the auditing process which she has also taken on board.

-Ngaire‘s most recent achievement has been gaining the Physical Security Professional (PSP) certification from ASIS International.
+Ngaire‘s most recent achievement has been gaining the Certified Protection Professional (CPP), in addition to the Physical Security Professional (PSP) certification from ASIS International.

 Stewart has been involved in security at various levels for over 30 years, both in the State and private sectors.
 Since the late 90s his primary role has been in the development and delivery of security training.

 “An excellent Audit, very efficient.
 The auditor was very good.
 He was very focused on key items, and very reasonable.”